CodeURJC-DAW-2023-24/webapp10/README.md

 ## ↗️ Graphics
 In our web application we have the following types of graphics:
    - **Bets Won Graph**: this graph will show the statistics of the bets won by users.
    - **Hot Roulette Numbers Graph**: this graph will show the numbers that have won the most bets in the roulette.
+   - **Cold Roulette Numbers Graph**: This graph will represent the numbers that have come out the least recently in the roulette.